itscodenation/curriculum-15-16/units/13-javascript2_1/lessons/5-project/README.md

 You are going to build a simple Facebook Wall.
 Your instructions:

-***
-##Instructions

 There is no Starter Code for this project.
-Before beginning to write code you must first wireframe the page you will make.
+Before beginning to write code you must set up your coding environment.

 ###1) Setting up your environment
 Create a GitHub repo and clone a Cloud9 workspace for this project.